hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 An important thing to note is that storing and accessing objects with hoodie always means accessing you personal, local objects.
 All stored data has a fixed association to the user who created them.
 So you won't be able to access other user's data by default.

-Never the less there are some community contributed solutions, available as [Hoodie Plugins](http://).
+There are a number of [Hoodie Plugins](http://) that allow for various types of fine-grained data sharing.
 Each one offers a different level of data privacy:

 * [hoodie-plugin-shares](https://github.com/hoodiehq/hoodie-plugin-shares) share particular store objects, with particular rights to particular people.
 Also can invite people by mail.
 * [hoodie-plugin-global-share](https://github.com/hoodiehq/hoodie-plugin-global-share) shares particular store objects to all people within the same application.